MicrosoftDocs/partner-center-docs-powershell/docs-conceptual/partnercenterps-2.0/install.md

 ## Requirements

 Partner Center PowerShell works with PowerShell 5.1 or higher on Windows, or PowerShell Core 6.x and later on all platforms.
-If you are not sure if you have PowerShell, or are on macOS or Linux, [install the latest version of PowerShell Core](/powershell/scripting/install/installing-powershell#powershell-core).
+If you are not sure if you have PowerShell, or using macOS or Linux, [install the latest version of PowerShell Core](/powershell/scripting/install/installing-powershell#powershell-core).

 To check your PowerShell version, run the following command: